How To Prepare and Pack a Computer For Moving

 Checking Manufacturer Warranties for Transit Coverage

 Before moving, review your computer’s warranty to see if it covers transportation damage.
 Some manufacturers, such as Apple and Dell, cover defects but not damage from mishandling or poor packaging.
-Extended warranties like Best Buy’s Geek Squad Protection or SquareTrade may cover accidental damage but often require proof of proper packing.
+Extended warranties like Best Buy’s Geek Squad Protection or SquareTrade may cover accidental damage, but often require proof of proper packing.
 If your warranty doesn’t cover moving-related damage, consider temporary transit protection from the manufacturer or a third-party insurer.

 How to Test a Computer After Moving